 - The IRS will send the debtor a notice about the purpose of the levy, usually 30 days before its process.
 The notice can be sent through the mail or delivered to the house of the debtor.

 - The IRS then sends the debtor a warning about the involvement of the third party, if any.
 The IRS communicates with the third parties to collect the tax liability of the debtor.

 When will the IRS issue a Levy?

 When the debtor is unable to pay the debt even after being notified due to any reason, and it is the final, and the only option left for IRS to satisfy the debt then the IRS will send a notice of levy to the debtor 30 days before it and after fulfilment of the 4 main requirements.
-Then the IRS may levy the property of the debtor which can be done by levying the intangible property such as wages, dividendsDividendsDividend is that portion of profit which is distributed to the shareholders of the company as the reward for their investment in the company and its distribution amount is decided by the board of the company and thereafter approved by the shareholders of the company., retirement accounts, accounts receivablesAccounts ReceivablesAccounts receivables refer to the amount due on the customers for the credit sales of the products or services made by the company to them.
-It appears as a current asset in the corporate balance sheet., or life insurance, etc. as well as tangible property such as a car, or house of the debtor.
+Then the IRS may levy the property of the debtor which can be done by levying the intangible property such as wages, dividendsDividendsDividends refer to the portion of business earnings paid to the shareholders as gratitude for investing in the company’s equity., retirement accounts, accounts receivablesAccounts ReceivablesAccounts receivables is the money owed to a business by clients for which the business has given services or delivered a product but has not yet collected payment.
+They are categorized as current assets on the balance sheet as the payments expected within a year. , or life insurance, etc. as well as tangible property such as a car, or house of the debtor.

 This has been a guide to Levy & its Meaning.
 Here we discuss how does it work along with examples, requirements and its issuance.
 You can learn more about from the following articles –